Temperance bar: Scotland

 A temporary bar named DRY was active in Edinburgh in early 2017.
 More recently, the Black Axe Throwing Company operated an alcohol-free bar in 2023 until November of that year.
 On 22 October 2025, a bar called SOBR opened in Aberdeen.

 United States

 The Other Side is an alcohol-free bar located in Crystal Lake, Illinois, a Chicago suburb, that strives to provide a place that is "exactly like a bar" for recovering alcoholics.

 Getaway is an alcohol-free bar in Greenpoint, a neighborhood of Brooklyn, New York that opened in April 2019 and serves alcohol-free mixed drinks, shrubs, sodas, and teas.

 Listen Bar is an alcohol-free bar in New York open one night every month.
 All their bartenders are musicians, including special guests Savoir Adore and Sir Babygirl.
 They have risen to popularity following favorable reviews in Refinery29, VICE and features on the Today Show, Good Morning America and more.

-Awake is an alcohol-free bar in Denver, Colorado.
+Awake was an alcohol-free bar in Denver, Colorado.
 It has been featured in Good Morning America, Forbes, AP, Sunset, and the Denver Post.